 Usually we ask older people and their carers to share their life experience OR comment on services we are thinking of providing.
 This is often called consultation.

-With this new project we want you to come together and set your own agenda.
+With the Citizen Research project we wanted you to come together and set your own agenda.

-We need your ideas on what will make Southwark more Age Friendly.
+We wanted your ideas on what will make Southwark more Age Friendly.

-This new Citizen Research Community (CRC) is open to any older person or carer who is aged 60 and over, or caring for an older person living in Southwark.
-It really does not matter if you have never done anything like this before.
-We will support, and learn from, each other.
-There will be free training.
+The Citizen Research Community (CRC) was open to any older person or carer who is aged 60 and over, or aring for an older person living in Southwark.
+It really did not matter if you had never done anything like this before.
+We agreed to support, and learn from, each other.
+We also offered free training.

-Once we agree on the topics we will help you carry out action research.
-A key stage is then getting your findings and evidence across to those who can make the changes and improvements- to really make a difference.
+Once we had agreed on the topics, we helped to carry out action research.
+A key stage was then getting our researcher's findings and evidence across to those who can make the changes and improvements- to really make a difference.

-You just have to be someone who has an interest in other people and how things work.
-And you need some time to join others in Southwark to carry out this participative research.
+We asked for anyone who has an interest in other people and how things work, and was willing to give their time to join others in Southwark to carry out this participative research.

 Download our leaflet here.

-Your first step to doing something different is to fill out our Expression of Interest/Membership Form.
+The first step to doing something different was to fill out our Expression of Interest/Membership Form.

-Of course, starting a new project when we are still dealing with the impact of COVID-19 pandemic on all of our lives will be challenging for many reasons especially as we need to keep safe and socially distanced.
-We do understand that not everyone has access to computers or smart phones but please do not let this put you off joining in as we will try to help with this.
+Of course, starting a new project whilst dealing with the impact of COVID-19 pandemic on all of our lives was challenging for many reasons, especially as we needed to keep safe and socially distanced.
+We understood that not everyone has access to computers or smart phones, but we encouraged people not to let this put them off joining in as we would try to help with this.

-Community Southwark and Healthwatch delivered our training in participatory research methods back in May so we are now at the stage of carrying out our fieldwork.
+Community Southwark and Healthwatch delivered our training in participatory research methods in May 2021, so we were then able to carry out our fieldwork.

-Two CRC members are asking the question “How do Older People feel about using computers?” starting from their own experiences.
+Two CRC members asked the question “How do Older People feel about using computers?” starting from their own experiences.

 We know that there is lot of pressure on everyone to be more connected online and using the internet but of course not everyone has the equipment or the connectivity, the confidence or skills to use the devices or even the interest.

 There is an issue with some services only being accessed via apps or online - you hear terms like Digital First, Digital by Default and Digital Only.
 We know that some older people rely on others, often family or friends, to book appointments, services, or order items for them.
-This was very true last year during the various lockdowns when even GP surgeries were closed and we know that price comparison sites quote cheaper prices if you do it all online.
+This was very true last year during the various lockdowns when even GP surgeries were closed.

-The other CRC members want to explore what it means to be an (unpaid) carer and how has the last 17 months impacted on everyone’s mental and physical wellbeing.
+Other CRC members wanted to explore what it means to be an (unpaid) carer and how has the pandemic impacted on everyone’s mental and physical wellbeing.
 Is there more loneliness?